APVR: Hour-Level Long Video Understanding with Adaptive Pivot Visual Information Retrieval: Experiments

-\subsubsection{Ablation studies on PFR and PTR}
+\subsection{Ablation Studies on PFR and PTR}

-To systematically validate the effectiveness of the proposed dual-granularity retrieval strategy, we conduct ablation studies on the two core components of APVR: Pivot Frame Retrieval (PFR) and Pivot Token Retrieval (PTR), using the LongVideoBench benchmark.
-The results, shown in Fig. \ref{fig:ablation_components}, consistently demonstrate that removing either PFR or PTR leads to a notable decline in accuracy across both baseline MLLMs.
-Without PFR, the system loses its ability to precisely localize query-relevant frames, resulting in performance degradation due to the inclusion of irrelevant or redundant content.
-Without PTR, the model is less able to compress visual tokens and focus on the most informative visual details, leading to processing maximum to only 256 frames and reduced answer quality.
+To systematically validate the effectiveness of the proposed dual-granularity retrieval strategy, we conduct ablation studies for the two core components of APVR: Pivot Frame Retrieval (PFR) and Pivot Token Retrieval (PTR), on LongVideoBench.
+The results, shown in Fig.~\ref{fig:ablation_components}, consistently demonstrate that removing either PFR or PTR leads to a notable decline in accuracy across all baseline MLLMs.
+Without PFR, the system loses its ability to precisely localize query-relevant frames, resulting in performance degradation due to the inclusion of irrelevant content (Fig.~\ref{fig:intro}(a)).
+Without PTR, the model is less able to compress visual tokens and focus on the most informative visual details, leading to processing maximum to only 256 frames and reduced answer quality (Fig.~\ref{fig:intro}(b) and (c)).
 These findings strongly support the necessity and rationality of our dual-granularity pivot information retrieval design.